windwhiterain/Elf/readme.md

                   light.ray.start[index]+=direction*energe*light.density[round(direction)]*light.mode
       ```
   - network
-    - \<network name>
+    - \<network name>.network
+    - \<interface node name>.interface
-1. ./infor.json:description of the plugin.
+- ./infor.json:description of the plugin.
-2. ./code:define schema,write code for primitive operator.
+- ./code:define schema,write code for primitive operator,
+all .py scripts will be analyzed
-3. ./code/main.py:an code example.
+- ./code/\<any script name>.py:an code example.
+- ./network:store network files and interface node files
-4. ./network:store network directory build by Elf.
+build by Elf.
-5. ./network/\<network name>:an example network that inner content
+- ./network/\<network name>.network:an example network file
+that inner content should only be accessed via Elf.
+- - ./network/\<interface node name>.interface:an example interface
-should only be accessed via Elf.
+file that inner content should only be accessed via Elf.

-6. When editing a plugin's network in Elf,only schemas and operators
+When editing a plugin's network in Elf,only nodes
 defined in the same plugin or its dependent plugin is available.
-same plugin
 ### Compile To Taichi
 ```python
   #exists else where